Outer Banks Cuisine - A Sampling of Restaurants with recipesWelcome to

 Chef Dirt Seafood Dips

-(Chef Dirt dips can be found at most of the Food Lion stores on the Outer Banks, NC)
+(Chef Dirt dips can be found on page 1-2 of Seafood & Things from the Outer Banks)

-Crab, cajun crab, smoked salmon, cajun tuna, and soon to come, combination seafood dip.
+Crab, cajun crab, smoked salmon, cajun tuna, smoked shrimp dip.
 Serving suggestions:

 • serve hot as a dip for chips and veggies (heat in microwave for 10 to 15 seconds)